 Discover the hidden City

-Hear about the breaking of the Falls Road curfew by the determined local women who challenged the might of the British Army, the women and children who died as a result of the use of rubber and plastic bullets.
-Personal recollections of conditions in Armagh women’s Gaol, from the physical and mental abuse suffered by those incarcerated under the Diplock court system, the Hunger strikes, the No-Wash Protest’ and the transition to civilian life on release.
-Some returned to family life, some entered politics, and others returned to their former lives as combatants.
+Hear about the breaking of the Falls Road curfew by the determined local women who challenged the might of the British Army, the women, and children who died as a result of the use of rubber and plastic bullets.
+Visit the Republican Museum and experience the conditions in Armagh women’s Gaol cell, from the physical and mental abuse suffered by those incarcerated under the Diplock court system, the Hunger strikes, the No-Wash Protest’ and the transition to civilian life on release.
+Some returned to family life, some entered politics, and others returned to their former lives.

-On this tour we will visit The Lower Falls area, Bobby Sands Memorial, The Peace Wall, Bombay Street.
-The Conard Monastery, The International Wall, Rubber Bullets Victims Memorial, Milltown Cemetery and, The Women’s Garden of Remembrance at The Roddy McCorley Society grounds.
+On this tour, we will visit Divis Tower, The Lower Falls area, the Bobby Sands Mural, The Lower Falls Memorial Garden, The Clonard district, The International Wall, Rubber Bullets Victim Memorial, and The Republican Museum.